Scaling a Business on a Budget: 5 Tips To Follow

 With loads of free or inexpensive resources available online to help businesses scale, here are just a few examples from marketing to communication:

-- Canva: Graphic designing tool, also a free alternative to Adobe Photoshop.
+- Canva: A Graphic design tool, also a free alternative to Adobe Photoshop.

 - Slack is a web-based platform for team communication.
-Its free package is full of valuable features, and you will unlikely have compelling reasons to upgrade it to premium.
+Its free package is full of valuable features, and you will unlikely have compelling reasons to upgrade to the premium version.

 - Google Analytics provides free access to a variety of advanced marketing analytics.
 Know where customers are channelled and how to improve ROI with this tool.